Marine Mammals & Fisheries

-Principal Investigator - Dr Emer Rogan
+Principal Investigator - Prof. Emer Rogan

 The main research focus of the marine mammal and fisheries research group is based on conservation biology, ecology and management of marine vertebrates.
 Of particular interest are aspects of the life history, population dynamics, oceanography, foraging ecology, the development of appropriate fishing methods to reduce discarding and marine mammal bycatch and provide ecosystem based fisheries management advice.
 The research can be broadly divided into four themes.
 Research techniques combine fieldwork, laboratory work and modelling to achieve research goals.